evapumar/openshift/install/README.md

 ```
-Be sure to enable the following features in the VPC configuration:
+Be sure to enable the following features in the VPC configuration in case your cluster is private:
 ```bash
 DNS resolution Enabled
 DNS hostnames  Enabled